 - Pencil (and rubber)

 - Spirit level

 - Pipe, cable & stud detector

-These are your basic requirements regardless of the type of wall or picture that you’re hanging.
-The rest of your list is determined by the type of wall that you’ll be hanging your picture on.
+These are your basic requirements on how to hang a picture, regardless of the type of wall or picture that you’re hanging.
+The rest of your list is based on the type of wall that you’ll be hanging your picture on.

 If you’re not sure: